DenmarkOfficial Name: Kingdom of Denmark

 Persons with Mobility Issues: Danish law prohibits discrimination against persons with physical and mental disabilities in employment, education, and access to health care or other state services.
 In addition:

 - Danish law mandates access to buildings, education, information, and communications for persons with disabilities.

 - Public transportation can accommodate persons with disabilities, but many buildings and outdoor sites are not easily accessible for the disabled.

 - Accessibility information is available at Visit Denmark.

 Women Travelers: See our travel tips for women travelers.

 Excellent medical facilities are widely available in Denmark.
-Hospitals are modern, fully equipped.
-Medical facilities in Greenland and the Faroe Islands limited, and evacuation is required for serious illness or injury.
+Hospitals are modern and fully-equipped.
+Medical facilities in Greenland and the Faroe Islands are limited, and evacuation is required for serious illness or injury.

 - Most care providers overseas only accept cash payments.

 We do not pay medical bills, and U.S. Medicare does not pay claims overseas.